Category Archive: Uncategorized

 To get ahead—and stay ahead—medical device service organizations should invest in crucial technology initiatives to enhance knowledge, strengthen teams, and make strategic, data-backed decisions that put them at the forefront.
 Investing in the right tools, such as AI, to help your team perform like the top 20% of technicians can reduce your service costs by 30%.

-Read Aquant’s 2023 Medical Device Service Benchmark Report to understand the state of the sector and how your org stacks up.
+Read Aquant’s latest Medical Device Service Benchmark Report to understand the state of the sector and how your org stacks up.

 Why Your Org’s Skills Gap is Contributing to Skyrocketing Service Costs